i2/firefox-sidebery-minimal-style/README.md

 1. Install https://addons.mozilla.org/firefox/addon/sidebery/
 2. Copy the code from SideberySidebar.css to Sidebery / Settings / Styles editor / Sidebar
 3. Copy the code from SideberyGroupPage.css to Sidebery / Settings / Styles editor / Group page
-4. Enable the option: Sidebery / Settings / Help / Add preface to the browser window's title if sidebery is active
+4. Enable the option: Sidebery / Settings / Help / Add preface to the browser window's title if sidebery is active.
+This will hide the top tabs.

 # Settings css
  - If you need window control buttons - unlock code `Show window buttons - + x`